shahad-99/learn_git/README.md

-#my app
+#MyApp

-This is created only for practicing git commad
+This is created for practising git command